amrkhaled55/fokir/README.md

-A simple  website built using HTML & CSS.
+A Fokir protoflio  website built using HTML & CSS.